The Tasmanian Writers Centre Team

-Ruth Dawkins – Community Engagement
+Ruth Dawkins – Marketing and Community Engagement

 Ruth Dawkins is a freelance writer, blogger and campaigner who comes from a tiny island in the north of Scotland.
 Three years ago she moved to Tasmania, where the cold winters, beautiful light and generous measures of whisky make her feel very much at home.
 She works in a community engagement role at the TWC to support and promote Tasmania’s established writers.

 Chris Gallagher- CEO [email protected]

 Danielle Hannifin – Festival Management – [email protected]

 Kate Harrison – Festival Marketing